Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/4-lets-draw-a-point.md

 }`;
 ```

-The fragment shader is also written in GLSL, just like the vertex shader, so it looks similar to the vertex shader with a few differences.
+The fragment shader is also written in GLSL, just like the vertex shader, so it looks similar to it with a few differences.

 First, in the fragment shader we must specify the precision for floating-point values.
 Here, we declare that we want **medium precision** for `float` data types.
 We will discuss precision qualifiers in detail later, when we study shaders more deeply.

 Second, just as the vertex shader is responsible for setting `gl_Position`, the fragment shader is responsible for producing the final color of each fragment.
 In GLSL, we declare an output variable using the `out` keyword before the `main` function.
 Then, inside the `main` function, we assign a value to this output variable.
 In our case, the output variable `vec4 color` is responsible for doing so.
 Color is also a **4D vector** representing **RGBA** values which are normalized to the range of 0 to 1.

-### 3. Compile the shaders
+### 3. Prepare the Shaders for the GPU
-Now that we have the shaders as JS strings we need to let the WebGL system know that this is our fragment shader and this is our vertex shader to do this we have two functions `gl.createShader` and `gl.shaderSource`.
+Now that we have the shaders as JS strings we need to let the WebGL system know that this is our fragment shader and this is our vertex shader.

+ To do this we have two functions `gl.createShader` and `gl.shaderSource`.

 First let's look at the code then we will understand what these functions do.